 I am in no way attributing it as a Con as the large size variant is also available.
 So, please take a note that if you are going to BenQ ZOWIE series gaming mice, do proper homework given the size of your hand and that of left/right-hand orientation.
 I set the mouse to the 3200 DPI for my routine use and gaming as well.

 Mainly I do an FPS gaming and I see no issue using the BenQ ZOWIE EC2-A e-Sports Gaming Mouse while gaming.
-This is evident, as all gaming websites like this one are ranking it as Best Mouse for games like CSGO.
 Since we don’t have dedicated software no onboard memory for macros, you are left to use the Operating System’s native Mouse settings available in the Hardware section.
 The mouse was responding to the DPI changing and the polling rate change and there was nothing else to test as such except to spend time in gaming.
 From the ergonomics point of view, the BenQ ZOWIE EC2-A e-Sports Gaming Mouse with correct size will definitely help you spend more time in gaming with getting fatigued or tiredness.
 Overall, I have had a pleasant if not overly exciting experience with this mouse and I can see this mouse easily to be a daily driver.

 Bringing Enjoyment and Quality to Life is a slogan of the people at BenQ.
 This is something they live to strive for.
 The company has been focusing on developing professional e-Sports equipment under the umbrella of ZOWIE and this is what has lead us to review their EC2-A e-Sports Gaming mouse.